 In the over 20 years of NERC, nearly 50 Native Investigators have been trained in the Native Investigator Development Program.
 Below are the participants of each cohort.
 If you would like more information, please contact us.

 Dr. Mazur-Mosiewicz is a clinical neuropsychologist and serves as clinical assistant professor in the Department of Psychiatry and Behavioral Sciences at the Oklahoma State University Center for Health Sciences.
-Her research focuses on understanding the impact of childhood adversity on the development of posttraumatic stress disorder and other mental health issues, with the focus on Native American Veterans.
+Her research focuses on understanding the impact of childhood adversity on the development of posttraumatic stress disorder and other mental health issues, with the focus on American Indian and Alaska Native Veterans.

 Learn more about Dr. Mazur-Mosiewicz >